microsoft/aroworkshop/_entries/03-03 tutorial.md

 **Step 1:** It would be best to prepare the OpenShift Web UI in either split-screen or at least open in another tab so you can quickly switch to it once you click the button.
 To get to this deployment in the UI go to:

-Appliations > Deployments > click the number in the "Last Version" column for the "shifty-frontend" row
+Applications > Deployments > click the number in the "Last Version" column for the "shifty-frontend" row

 ![Deploy Num](/media/managedlab/11-shifty-deploynum.png)